CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M05_Lab2_Manage_a_Project-based_Opportunity_Create_a_Project-based_Lead.md

 11. Select the **Save and Close** button.

-12. Select Coho Security record you just created in a previous exercise is selected, select the **Add** button.
+12. Select Coho Security record you just created in a previous exercise (it should be automatically selected), select the **Add** button.

     ![](../images/module5/lab2/8-4.png)